-Definition of properties of multivariate distributions with focus on the multivariate normal; geometric principle of sampling; multivariate asymptotics; principles of multivariate inference; tests of the mean vector for one and several populations leading to Hotelling's T2 statistic and MNOVA; techniques of multiple comparisons; mutivariate linear regression models; principal components; factor analysis; canonical correlations; discrimination and classification; clustering, graphical displays of mutivariate data.
+This course covers multivariate distributions.
+It focuses on the multivariate normal, geometric principle of sampling, multivariate asymptotics, principles of multivariate inference, tests of the mean vector for one and several populations leading to Hotelling's T2 statistic and MANOVA (multiple analysis of variance), techniques of multiple comparisons, multivariate linear regression models, principal components, factor analysis, canonical correlations, discrimination and classification, clustering, and graphical displays of multivariate data.

-Advanced Theory of Statistics B90.3304
+Advanced Theory of Statistics B90 3304

+Prerequisite: B90.3302.
+3 credits.

 The course covers topics in statistical estimation and hypothesis testing.
-Topics on estimation include sufficiency; exponential family; Pitman Koopman Theorem; criteria for choice of estimators; lower bounds for variance of estimators; sufficiency and completeness; maximum likelihood estimation; theorems on limiting distributions; and robust estimation.
-Topics on hypothesis testing include theory of optimum tests; Neyman-Pearson Lemma; M.P. and U.M.P. tests; unbiased tests; composite hypotheses, Neyman structure; likelihood principle; and likelihood ratio tests.

-Bayesian Inference and Statistical Decision Theory B90.3305
+Topics on estimation include sufficiency, exponential family, Pitman Koopman Theorem, criteria for choice of estimators, lower bounds for variance of estimators, sufficiency and completeness, maximum likelihood estimation, theorems on limiting distributions, and robust estimation.
+Topics on hypothesis testing include theory of optimum tests, Neyman-Pearson Lemma, M.P. (most powerful) and U.M.P. (uniformly most powerful) tests, unbiased tests, composite hypotheses, Neyman structure, likelihood principle, and likelihood ratio tests.
+Bayesian Inference and Statistical Decision Theory B90.3305 Prerequisite: B90.3302.
+3 credits.

 This course has two components: statistical decision theory and the Bayesian paradigm for statistical inference.
 Statistical decision theory is concerned with the problem of making decisions in the presence of relevant statistical knowledge.
-Topics include decision rules, utility, risk functions, admissibility, consistency, expected loss, randomized, minimax, and Bayes decision rules.
-Game theory.
+Topics include decision rules, utility, risk functions, admissibility, consistency, expected loss, randomized decision rules, minimax decision rules, Bayes decision rules, and game theory.
 Both Frequentist and Bayesian concepts are considered.
 The Bayesian paradigm is the approach to statistics that formally seeks to utilize prior information.
-Topics include the notion of subjective probability, the specification of prior information, credibility sets, predictive distributions, empirical and heirarchical Bayes analysis, Bayesian robustness and computation.
+Topics include the notion of subjective probability, the specification of prior information, credibility sets, predictive distributions, empirical and hierarchical Bayes analysis, Bayesian robustness, and computation.
 Comparisons are made with the classical approaches to typical problems.
 Business case studies are used to illustrate both components.

-Time Series Analysis B90.3306
+Time Series Analysis

+B90.3306

+Prerequisite: B90.3302.
+3 credits.

-A course in the Fourier analysis of time series.
+This course presents the Fourier analysis of time series.
 The frequency domain approach covered here provides a complementary outlook on time series to the usual time domain Box-Jenkins approach.
-Topics include periodicity (cycles) in time series data; the periodogram and its distribution; linear filters and transfer functions; spectral density; spectral representations of autocovariances and stationary processes; ARMA models and their spectra; model selection; the linear forecasting problem; and spectral estimation.
-We also discuss long memory models, including fractional ARIMA and nonlinear time series (including ARCH models and chaos), as time permits.
+Topics include periodicity (cycles) in time series data, the periodogram and its distribution, linear filters and transfer functions, spectral density, spectral representations of autocovariances and stationary processes, ARMA (autoregressive moving average) models and their spectra, model selection, the linear forecasting problem, and spectral estimation.
+We also discuss long memory models, including fractional ARIMA (autoregressive integrated moving average) and nonlinear time series, including ARCH (autoregressive conditional heterogeneity) models and chaos, as time permits.

-Categorical Data B90.3307
+Categorical Data

+B90.3307

+Prerequisite: B90.3302.
+3 credits.

 Discrete random variables are the subject of this course, with most of the emphasis going to the bivariate and multivariate situations.
-The major topics are the chi-squared statistic; Fisher's exact test; odds ratio estimates and intervals; sets of tables; the log-linear model; model fitting; and logit analysis.
+The major topics are the chi-squared statistic.
+Fisher's exact test, odds ratio estimates and intervals, sets of tables, the log-linear model, model fitting, and logit analysis.
 The fundamental paper by Leo Goodman in the 1970 issue of the Journal of the American Statistical Association is discussed.
 M.B.A. and undergraduate students registering for this course are evaluated primarily on their ability to formulate and analyze data-based problems.
 All other students are evaluated primarily on their understanding of methodological and theoretical issues associated with the analysis of categorical data.

-Sampling Techniques B90.3308
+Sampling Techniques

+B90.3308

+Prerequisite: B90.3302.
+3 credits.